$200 cake? What the?

-The cake turned out, as cakes go, heavy but not too much and with a nice smooth texture.
+The cake turned out heavy but with a nice smooth texture.
 It's lighter than a pound cake, and heavier than your typical store bought sheet cake.
-I made a simple whipped cream frosting with purèed strawberries.

-I mentioned earlier I made this cake 2 times to test it out.
-The first one I made I took to my office and shared with my co-workers and they loved it.
+I took one to my office and shared with my co-workers and they loved it.
 The prevailing comment by my academic colleagues was that " it's taste and texture was what cake is supposed to be."
-Someone also said it reminded them of eating strawberry shortcake in a “cake” version.
-The second cake I sent to my husband’s office; they also liked it and said the same thing,” it reminded them of a cake version of strawberry shortcake.”
-Personally, from a Latin American point of view, I think this cake recipe would make a very good Tres Leches cake which by the way, I have another recipe for.
-Maybe a $200 Tres Leches cake!
-Buen provecho!
+Someone also said it reminded them of eating strawberry shortcake in a "cake" version.